RomanNikitenko/vscode-test-extension/README.md

 - `Test 'extensionUri' from 'vscode.ExtensionContext'`
 - `Test 'workbench.action.files.openFileFolder'`

-The commands are availeble for running from Command Palette (F1).
+The commands are available for running from Command Palette (F1).

 ## 'vscode.open' and 'vscode.diff' commands
 The extension allows to test `vscode.open` and `vscode.diff` commands, please see more details the corresponding commands [here](https://code.visualstudio.com/api/references/commands#commands).